neetcode-gh/leetcode/README.md

 * Java
 * Javascript

-Solutions are also welcome for *any other supported language on leetcode.com*!
+Solutions are also welcome for any other *supported* language on leetcode.com!

 Complete:
 * Python